What happens at my first consultation?

 What happens on the day of the operation?

 You should avoid any medication, herbal preparations, and vitamins except those that Mr Turton has said it is OK to take.
 For example- No NSAIDS such as Neurofen the week before surgery.
 You will also be fasting, and cannot take any liquids, any sips of water, or any food (no sweets, or chewing gum even), from the time specified (usually 6-hours prior to surgery).
 Avoid moisturiser on the breast area, please.
 Arrive in good time, and you will be checked in first by nursing staff.
 You will be admitted several hours in advance of your operation so that it is completely unhurried.

 You should relax in your room (bring a book and magazines, get the wifi code!).
-Mr Turton will take your pre-op photo and mark you up.
+Mr Turton will take your pre-op photo if not already so in the clinic, and mark you up.
 Mr Turton’s anaesthetist will evaluate you and confirm that you can proceed (If you are unwell or have developed a chest infection your operation would obviously be cancelled and rescheduled).
 You will be walked from the ward to the operating theatre reception for your check in, and then your anaesthetist will commence your anaesthetic- you will drift off to sleep in about 5 seconds!
 You will be under full anaesthesia for the full duration of the operation.
 Mr Turton will additionally use local anaesthesia which provides additional comfort on awakening.